Samuellucas97/LaboratoriesOfProgramingLanguage-II/README.md

 of the semester 2018.1.
 In addition, it contains the other projects made by this author, carefully documented.
 Therefore, the projects are organized in the follows folders:

+- PraticalClassFive
+- PraticalClassSeven
-- ClassFive
+- PraticalClassNine
-- ClassSeven
+- PraticalClassEleven
 - ExamplesBlueJ

 ## Minimum requirements

-Java compiler.
+Java compiler and JVM [**Java Virtual Machine**]

 ## Author